Kenya

 It was a sight to behold!

-Never before did I imagine that we’ll get to spot a pack of lions with the skyscrapers in the backdrop!
+Never before did I imagine that we’d get to spot a pack of lions with the skyscrapers in the backdrop!
 As uncanny as it might sound, that’s the beauty of Nairobi National Park – “The World’s only Wildlife Capital” – or, to put it differently, the only capital city in the world where a national park with carnivores can be found within the city’s borders!

 Known to be the oldest national park in East Africa, NNP is the home to a wide variety of wildlife including the endangered black rhino, lions, leopards, cheetahs, hyenas, buffaloes, giraffes and a diverse birdlife with over 400 species recorded.
 We opted for 3 hours game drive and time passed by the wink of an eye, as we traversed through the dusty trails in search of the animals.